Property Division Lawyers in Pasadena

 - Use definitive, neutral methods to divide remaining property, avoiding continued co-ownership

 Of course, it is not always easy to remain amicable in such an emotionally charged time.
 If you and your spouse are unable to come to an agreement, your divorce will go to trial where a judge will determine how your property will be divided based on California law and the evidence we collect during the discovery process.

 Cases with Complex Assets

 For complex cases involving a significant amount of assets, property characterization will likely be in dispute.
 To determine whether property is separate, community, mixed, or a combination thereof, each disputed property must be properly characterized and supported by evidence related to, for example, the source of funding, the validity of a transmutation or real property conveyance, business valuation, the long-term value of growing assets, the present value of deferred-sale real property, and deferred compensation such as pensions and other retirement plans.
-We will zealously advocate for your property interests so that you are not left with an unfair property division at final judgment.
+Our Pasadena family law attorneys will zealously advocate for your property interests so that you are not left with an unfair property division at final judgment.

 Assets in a complex property division hearing can include:

 - Businesses and investment properties that appreciate over time

 - Income producing property

 - Stocks, stock options and investments

 - Future bonus income and other deferred compensation